 So, you need to set:

-Hence JMeter will send the data with the speed of 64000 characters per second and you will achieve 500kbps network bandwidth.
+Hence JMeter will send the data with a speed of 64000 characters per second and you will achieve 500kbps network bandwidth.

 How to set bandwidth using the command line option (non-GUI mode)?

 To set the speed in the non-GUI mode, use the below command: